jogengnagel/Seminararbeit/src/chapters/3_Methodology_of_Comparison.typ

 Cloud-native environments often involve high cardinality and dynamic workloads.
 The Ability to handle millions of time-series data efficiently, scale horizontally and options to cluster for large deployments are often essential to ensure performance under high scrape rates and real-time requirements.

 *Query Functionality*
-Advanced queries with either *Real-time Streaming* or *Batch Processing* capabililties enable deep insights and custom dashboards.
+Advanced queries with either *Real-time Streaming* or *Batch Processing* capabilities enable deep insights and custom dashboards.

 *Integration*
-Tools often need work together, integration with standarts like OpenTelemetry and visualization platforms like Grafana is critical for cloud-based monitoring solutions.
+Tools often need work together, integration with standards like OpenTelemetry and visualization platforms like Grafana is critical for cloud-based monitoring solutions.

 *Operation & Cost*
-Operational overhead and licensing cost affect adoption of monitroing tools.
+Operational overhead and licensing cost affect adoption of monitoring tools.
 It is important to maintain efficiency a small resource footprint.
-The complexity of setup and maintance aswell as the licensing-model are also a big cost factor.
+The complexity of setup and maintenance as well as the licensing-model are also a big cost factor.

 *Use Case Scenarios*
 Different tools excel in different contexts like microservices, legacy systems or hybrid environments.

 == Valuation Approach
-The evaluation combines *qualitative analysis* and a *weighted scoring model* to ensure transparacy and reproducability.
+The evaluation combines *qualitative analysis* and a *weighted scoring model* to ensure transparancy and reproducibility.
 The qualitative analysis contains a discussion of each tool's strengths, weaknesses and considerations of architectural trade-offs.
 The weighted scoring assigns each criterion a weight based on its importance in cloud-native monitoring (e.g., scalability > setup complexity).
 The tools are rated on a scale (0-5) per criterion.
 The weighted scores are aggregated into a decision matrix for visual comparison.
-This matrix higlights relative strenghts, identifies trade-offs and supports recommendations for different scenarios.
+This matrix highlights relative strengths, identifies trade-offs and supports recommendations for different scenarios.

 #pagebreak()